asaiyu/AMD_GPU_Learning_Kit/TransCUDAtoHIP/Intro.md

 Both tools offer advantages and disadvantages.

 The `hipify-perl` script does not check the input source CUDA code for correctness, and does not depend on any third party tools, including CUDA.
-However, it does have a few constructs it cannot transform correctly, including macros expansion, namespaces, and device/host funciton calls distinguishing.
+However, it does have a few constructs it cannot transform correctly, including macros expansion, namespaces, and device/host function calls distinguishing.

 The `hipify-clang` tool is a real translator, meaning even very complicated constructs will be correctly translated (unless an error occurs).
 It also supports clang options such as `-I` and `-D`, and features seamless support of new CUDA versions (as it depends on clang).
 The big disadvantages when compared to hipify-perl, however, is that incorrect input CUDA code won't be translated to HIP and CUDA must be installed (as the tool depends on this installation).